MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Groups/Remove-MgBetaGroupFavorite.md

 ## SYNOPSIS
 Remove the group from the list of the current user's favorite groups.
 Supported for Microsoft 365 groups only.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Remove-MgGroupFavorite](/powershell/module/Microsoft.Graph.Groups/Remove-MgGroupFavorite?view=graph-powershell-1.0)

 ## SYNTAX